 In this study, our analysis based on GWAS-GSEA suggested the involvement of calcium signaling, starch and sucrose metabolism, cAMP signaling, intestinal immune network for IgA production, and metabolic pathways in SCK.
 Currently, understanding of the interplay between the metabolic and immune systems is crucial to decipher the integration of metabolism and immunity in periparturient dairy cows.
 As previously mentioned, the periparturient dairy cow experiences a significant increase in nutrient requirements for lactation; roughly a threefold increase in glucose demand, a twofold increase in amino acids demand, and approximately a fivefold increase in fatty acids [32].
-Furthermore, cows require a fourfold increase in calcium on the day of parturition, and early lactating cows experience negative calcium balance [33, 34].
+Furthermore, cows require a fourfold increase in calcium on the day of parturition, and early lactating cows experience negative calcium balance [33,34].
 Intracellular calcium, in particular, must be maintained to avoid nerve and muscle dysfunction, as it is involved in many signaling pathways [35].

 Additionally, NEB during early lactation may worsen periparturient immunosuppression, making dairy cows more vulnerable to infectious diseases [36].
-Hyperketonemia, in particular, appears to negatively affect immune function, impairing udder defense mechanisms related to leukocyte function in NEB cows [37].
-Although the mechanisms of impairment have not been fully elucidated, the high concentration of ketone bodies has been associated with suppressed bovine lymphocyte blastogenesis, lowered chemotactic capacity of leukocytes, and decreased production of INF-gamma and TNF alpha [38-40].
+HYK, in particular, appears to negatively affect immune function, impairing udder defense mechanisms related to leukocyte function in NEB cows [37].
+Although the mechanisms of impairment have not been fully elucidated, the high concentration of ketone bodies has been associated with suppressed bovine lymphocyte blastogenesis, lowered chemotactic capacity of leukocytes, and decreased production of interferon (IFN)-gamma and tumor necrosis factor (TNF) alpha [38-40].

 Moreover, we identified several candidate genes that are related to reproductive performance, including early embryo development, implantation, and germ cell development.
-For instance, expression of EDARADD (Ectodysplasin-A receptor-associated adapter protein) and LINGO2 (Leucine rich repeat and Ig domain containing 2) affect early cleaving embryos development and oocyte maturation, respectively [41-43].
-SMG6 (SMG6 Nonsense Mediated mRNA Decay Factor) depleted blastocyst embryos did not form the ICM, leading to early embryonic lethality in mice [44].
-Additionally, ATP2B1 (ATPase plasma membrane Ca2+ transporting 1) and GABPA (GA Binding Protein Transcription Factor Subunit Alpha) may affect spermatogenesis via sperm calcium channel and folliculogenesis via granulosa cell interactions, respectively [45, 46].
-Importantly, a SNP located within an intron of MUC19 (Mucin glycoprotein 19) has been reported to be involved in early embryonic loss during the implantation window of heifer Holstein cows [42].
+For instance, expression of Ectodysplasin-A receptor-associated adapter protein (EDARADD) and LINGO2 affect early cleaving embryos development and oocyte maturation, respectively [41-43].
+SMG6 Nonsense Mediated mRNA Decay Factor (SMG6) depleted blastocyst embryos did not form the ICM, leading to early embryonic lethality in mice [44].
+Additionally, ATP2B1 and GA Binding Protein Transcription Factor Subunit Alpha (GABPA) may affect spermatogenesis via sperm calcium channel and folliculogenesis via granulosa cell interactions, respectively [45,46].
+Importantly, a SNP located within an intron of Mucin glycoprotein 19 (MUC19) has been reported to be involved in early embryonic loss during the implantation window of heifer Holstein cows [42].